An M-theory dS maximum from Casimir energies on Riemann-flat manifolds: A dS5 maximum in M-theory

-By scanning more systematically over $(n_1,n_3)$, we conclude that the best solution (as shown in Table \ref{tab:dS5-Z8-flux-solutions})---the one that is best controlled---is found for the choice of fluxes $n_1=1$, $n_3=0$, for which the vacuum energy is $V_{\text{saddle}} = 3.68\cdot 10^{-15} \,\ell_5^{-5}$.
-This is a factor of $10^{9}$ better than the na\"ive $T^4$ solution in \secref{sec:warm-up-dS7}\footnote{And still, it is not as good as one might have expected.
+for the remaining moduli $(x,\beta)$.
+When $n_1=0$ and $n_3=1$, we find a maximum for which the vacuum energy is $V_{\text{saddle}} = 4.43\cdot 10^{-8} \,\ell_5^{-5}$ (see Table \ref{tab:dS5-Z8-flux-solutions-new}).
+This is a factor of $10^{2}$ better than the na\"ive $T^4$ solution in \secref{sec:warm-up-dS7}\footnote{And still, it is not as good as one might have expected.
 The dS saddle we found arises as a balance of a large twisted sector and a small untwisted one, to the effect that the actual saddle is at a not-so-large $R$.
-In future work we will explore situations where the saddle comes from balancing two twisted sectors, where one may expect much larger results.}.
+Moreover, the dependence of $\Vcas$ on $\beta$ forces us to turn on $n_3$ flux in order to find a saddle, which leads to smaller $R$.
+In future work we will explore situations where the saddle comes from balancing two twisted sectors and more favourable conditions for the fluxes, where one may expect much larger results.}.

-Table $\ref{tab:dS5-Z8-flux-solutions}$ also shows the values of the moduli $R_1$ and $R_2$.
-These are the radii of the covering $T^6$, and as such, they do not directly measure the diameters of closed curves in $\mathcal{F}_6$.
+Note that the moduli $R_1$ and $R_2$ are the radii of the covering $T^6$, and as such, they do not directly measure the diameters of closed curves in $\mathcal{F}_6$.
 To get these, notice that the smallest 1-cycles of $\mathcal{F}_6$ will be either entirely contained in the $T^4$ fiber or in the $T^2$ base.
 Since the $T^4$ fiber is the $C_4$ Cartan torus rescaled by $R_2$, and the root lattice of $C_4$ is even, physical 1-cycles along the fiber have a minimal length of $\sqrt{2}\, R_2$.
-Similarly, $R_1$ is the size of the torus base---but the physical size of one of the sides of $T^2$ is eight times smaller due to the $\mathbb{Z}_8$ quotient.
+Similarly, $\beta^{-1/2}\,R_1$ and $\beta^{1/2}\,R_1$ are the sizes of the torus base---but the physical size of the latter is eight times smaller due to the $\mathbb{Z}_8$ quotient.
 Therefore, the sizes of physical closed curves on $\mathcal{F}_6$ are

-which are the parameters quoted in Table \ref{tab:dS5-Z8-flux-solutions}.
+which are the parameters quoted in Table \ref{tab:dS5-Z8-flux-solutions-new}.

-From the results of the table we see that, although the value of the vacuum energy is much improved with respect to the solution in \secref{sec:warm-up-dS7}, the size of the torus is still Planckian---which again raises issues of control.
+Although the value of the vacuum energy is improved with respect to the solution in \secref{sec:warm-up-dS7}, the size of the torus is still Planckian---which again raises issues of control.
 We now turn to a systematic discussion of these issues.